 "The special, even unique character of the Fasti of Ostia emerges all the better when one compares them to other municipal Fasti.
 Among these, the Fasti Ostienses are by far the best preserved and are the only ones to cover a time span of around three centuries.
 Like other municipal fasti they may have been exhibited in close connection with the calendar showing the auspicious and inauspicious (fasti et nefasti) days and the references to festivals.
 They provide, like a small number of these fasti, in addition to the names of the magistrates of the Urbs those of the local magistrates, thus offering a sort of concordance between the eponymous names of central time and local time.
 Like some of these fasti, they also recall significant Roman events of the past year.
 They differ from all other municipal fasti however, by recalling local events, at least in certain years, thus presenting, in synchrony, an overview of events in central and local life."

 "A careful analysis of the text shows that the recorded events, both for Rome and for Ostia, have one thing in common: the notices are all related to extraordinary events (for example, we do not find any mention of recurring acts that were performed, as part of his function, by a magistrate, Roman or local).
 These extraordinary events can further be subdivided into two broad categories.
 On the one hand, they concern disturbing or unfortunate events; on the other hand, happy or beneficial events - in any case with positive connotations.
 There are relatively few notices related to Ostia.
 Among the disturbing or unfortunate events are fires (66 AD?, 114 AD), trees struck by lightning (91 AD), but also deaths or the mourning of the city at the arrival of the remains of L. Caesar in 2 AD.
-Among the happy or beneficial events for the city and its inhabitants are the construction or restoration of public buildings, as well as games accompanying one or other of these dedications.
+Among the happy or beneficial events for the city and its inhabitants are the construction or restoration of public buildings, as well as games accompanying some of these dedications.
 There are more notices related to Roman events.
 Among the negative phenomena are fires and natural disasters; conspiracies; the deaths of magistrates during their term of office; the deaths of the Emperor and of members of the imperial family, as well as, in some cases at least, the provisions which accompany them.
 The death of a Vestal, reported for the year 115 AD, is probably not natural but rather follows a conviction."

 The places of discovery of the fragments and the original location